marius-team/marius/README.md

 To reproduce the experiments we have provided Python scripts to run each experiment in the paper.
-Experiments are run from the repository root directory with:
+**Experiments are run from the repository root directory with**:

 `python3 experiment_manager/run_experiment.py --experiment <experiment_name>`

+To change which experiment is run simply change the `<experiment_name>`.
+Below we provide a table with the experiment name for each result reported in the paper as well as the machine needed and any additional notes.
+**Note that re-running the experiments from the paper can take many hours and require access to AWS P3 GPU machines leading to significant monetary cost**.
+We report the estimated cost to reproduce each experiment in the table below.

-**Experiments cannot be run in parallel on the same machine and must be run one at a time.
+Experiments cannot be run in parallel on the same machine and must be run one at a time.
-This is because MariusGNN utilizes the same paths to store intermediate program data across experiments.**
+This is because MariusGNN utilizes the same paths to store intermediate program data across experiments.

-By running experiments with this command, results will be output to the terminal and in the corresponding `results/` directory for the experiment.
+By running experiments with the above command, results will be output to the terminal and in the corresponding `results/` directory for the experiment.
 See the artifact structure section (above) for the locations of the experiment directories.

-The list of paper experiments is provided in the following section.

 ### Experiment Runner Flags ###
-The following are additional flags for the `experiment_manager/run_experiment.py` script:
+The following are additional flags for the `experiment_manager/run_experiment.py` script (in addition to `--experiment`):

 `--overwrite`: Will overwrite previous experiment results.
 Can be used in case the experiment results get in an inconsistent state.